 C. that the worker is customarily engaged in an independent business of the same nature as the work performed.

 Since Dynamex was issued, state and federal courts have grappled with whether the new test articulated in this decision applies retroactively.
 On May 2, 2019, the Ninth Circuit held in Gerardo Vazquez v.
 Jan-Pro Franchising International Inc., 923 F.3d 575 (9th Cir.
 2019), that the California Supreme Court’s decision in Dynamex applied retroactively to the plaintiffs in that case.
 In Jan-Pro, a putative class of janitors sued for unpaid minimum wages and overtime, alleging that the defendant had created a “three-tier” franchising model in the effort to avoid a direct employment relationship with the janitors.
 In determining whether the plaintiffs were independent contractors, the Ninth Circuit applied the ABC test articulated in Dynamex, and ultimately held that the class members were misclassified.
 The Jan-Pro court recognized that Dynamex did not explicitly address the issue of retroactivity, but took it upon themselves to expand the application of the ABC test.
-Though this issue remains unsettled under California law, California employers that rely on independent contractors should be aware of the Jan-Pro case.
+On July 22, 2019, the Ninth Circuit issued an order granting a petition for panel rehearing and withdrew its decision in Vazquez.
+Instead, the Ninth Circuit will certify the question of retroactivity to the California Supreme Court.
+We will closely monitor this case for any new developments.